abnerrjo/BlogSourceCode/source/_posts/2015-12-06-solving-the-sliding-puzzle.markdown

 ->![](http://www.olsonryan.com/images/slider.gif)<-

 You can rearrange the pieces "moving" the blank space across the board.
 Since you can only move it in four directions, it's a hell of a task to solve this game for a human, sometimes taking hours.
 Luckily, we dispose of some good algorithms to solve it, taking only few milliseconds even for the worst case.
-Let's explore them on this tutorial! :)
+Let's explore them in this tutorial! :)

 <!-- more -->